elenafalle/Masterthesis/05_Combined/README_combined.md

 | `elevenlabs` | Self-created + ElevenLabs | 3,867 |
 | `combined` | Self-created + Voxtral + ElevenLabs | 6,499 |

-Validation and test splits are used exclusively from the self-created dialect dataset to ensure evaluation under identical conditions as Stage 3.
+Only the training split for the dialect dataset is augmented with synthetic data - the eval and test splits remain unchanged to ensure a fair comparison.

 ---